voxpupuli/docker-puppet-catalog-diff/README.md

 For this reason, it is recommended to mount a certificate signed by your CA in the container when starting it.

+Be sure to set the container hostname to the same as the certificate.

 ## Reports